Amund Djuve

 Amund Djuve (born 28 April 1963) is a Norwegian journalist and newspaper editor.

 He was born in Oslo, and graduated in business administration (siviløkonom) from the Norwegian School of Economics.
 In 1999 he was appointed chief editor for the newspaper Dagens Næringsliv.
 Being a newspaper for finance and business, during Djuve's leadership Dagens Næringsliv has also focused on investigative journalism, revealing corruption, fraud and money laundering.

+Djuve was succeeded by Janne Johannessen as chief editor of Dagens Næringsliv in 2022.